Combat the Climate Crisis

 With the impacts of climate devastation adding up, New York State enacted the trailblazing Climate Leadership and Community Protection Act (CLCPA), which establishes goals of net zero greenhouse gas emissions in New York by 2050, and 100% carbon-free electricity by 2040.
 Even sooner, by 2030, the law mandates interim targets of 40% reduction of greenhouse gas emissions and 70% of all New York’s electricity coming from renewable sources.

 2030 is fast approaching.
-Any delay will mean more deaths, human suffering, and staggering costs from flooding, storms, and heatwaves.
-New York has the tools, know-how, and policy proposals to lead the nation with the implementation of its landmark Climate Act.
-The time to act is now!
+Any delay will mean more deaths, human suffering, and staggering costs from climate-related damages.
+New York has the tools, know-how, and policy proposals to be a national and global leader with the implementation of the landmark CLCPA, but...

 End Fossil Fuel Subsidies